Select Page

 A full-day gathering to connect and uplift members of Black Student Unions & Associations, Advisors, School administrators and allies that support them as they fight for equity and justice.
 The 3rd annual summit is scheduled for March 23, 2024.
-Get notified when registration opens.
+Registration is closed!

 SPONSORED BY